guillempalau/Anki-Connect-Plus/SUPPORTED_ACTIONS.md

     corresponding to whether your origin is trusted.
 If your origin is trusted, the fields `requireApiKey` (`true` if required) and `version` will also be returned.

-    This should be the first call you make to make sure that your application and Anki-Connect are able to communicate properly with each other.
-New versions of Anki-Connect are backwards compatible; as long as you are using actions which are available in the reported Anki-Connect version or earlier, everything should work fine.
+    This should be the first call you make to make sure that your application and Anki Connect Plus are able to communicate properly with each other.
+New versions of Anki Connect Plus are backwards compatible; as long as you are using actions which are available in the reported Anki Connect Plus version or earlier, everything should work fine.

     <details>
     <summary><i>Sample request:</i></summary>